ywh187/XStreamVGGT/README.md

 ## Overview

-Learning-based 3D reconstruction has been significantly advanced by transformer-based models such as StreamVGGT, which enable real-time streaming reconstruction via frame-wise causal attention.
-However, their practical deployment is hindered by the unbounded growth of KV cache, leading to excessive memory consumption and latency.

 We propose **XStreamVGGT**, a **tuning-free and extremely memory-efficient streaming vision geometry transformer** that compresses KV cache through **joint token pruning and distribution-aware quantization**.
 By removing redundant tokens and quantizing remaining KV representations, XStreamVGGT achieves up to **4.42× memory reduction** and **5.48× inference speedup**, while maintaining mostly negligible performance degradation.
 This enables scalable and long-horizon streaming 3D reconstruction in real-world applications.

 <div align="center">